spatie/enum/README.md

 $status->equals(StatusEnum::draft());
 ```

-You can pass the `equals` method several enums, it will return `true` if the current enum equals one of the given values.
+You can pass several enums to the `equals` method, it will return `true` if the current enum equals one of the given values.

 ```php
 $status->equals(StatusEnum::draft(), StatusEnum::archived());